opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 [libgit2 clone API](https://libgit2.org/libgit2/#HEAD/group/clone/git_clone) as arg accepts `local_path` which is `local directory to clone to` and `git_repository` which is `pointer that will receive the resulting repository object`.

-> warning: I need to study this further to make a conclusive answer.
+> note: I need to study this further to make a conclusive answer.

 Currently provided `lg2.js` file seems to be doing all the file system <> git interfacing.